Textpattern : Articles

 the article form comes in three parts:

-the basic tag;
+the basic tag;form="whatever"

-• and the specific article that is to be displayed.
+the specific Textpattern form that is to be used;- and the specific article that is to be displayed.

 Specifying the Article

 There are several ways to specify which article is to be displayed.
 For now, we will look at the most straightforward way, which is to specify the ID number that is automatically assigned to the article when it is created.
-It can be found by clicking the Articles tab, which reveals a list of the articles currently on the database.
+It can be found by clicking the Articles tab, which reveals a list of the articles currently in the database.

-So in this example, the full tag would be:
+So in this example, the full tag would be:<txp:article id="25" form="whatever" />

 The final part of the process is to specify which parts of the article are to be displayed.
 To do this, we first need to create an appropriate form.